-In the spring, Kindergarten celebrates the 100thDay of School as we blow out 100 candles on a giant cake and participate in many activities counting to 100.
+In the spring, Kindergarten celebrates the 100thDay of School as we blow out 100 candles on a giant cake, dress like 100-year-old people, and participate in many activities counting to 100.

 Each year in October, the library is filled with beautifully decorated pumpkins!
 The students choose their favorite book character and with the help of their family, transform ordinary pumpkins into literary works of art.
 The entire school enjoys touring the annual Pumpkin Patch.

 This tradition began the very first year that Lakeway Elementary opened, and it continues to be one of our favorites!
 Before the winter break we read a holiday story with a cup of hot chocolate.
 Last year we served over 40 gallons…and surprisingly had very few spills!